jwikman/nab-al-tools/README.md

 * `NAB.UseExternalTranslationTool`: Modifies the state-attribute of the translation unit when running `NAB: Refresh XLF files from g.xlf` instead of inserting a searchable string.
 Useful when working with external translation software.
 * `NAB.ReplaceSelfClosingXlfTags`: Replaces self closing tags like `<tag/>` with a separate closing tag `</tag>`.
 Activated by default.
 * `NAB.SearchOnlyXlfFiles`: If enabled, the "NAB:Find Untranslated texts" function only searches *.xlf files.
 Be aware of that the *.xlf file filter remains in "Find in Files" after this command has been run.
 This should be enabled in large projects (as Base Application) for performance reasons.
+* `NAB.MatchTranslation`: If enabled, the "NAB: Refresh XLF files from g.xlf" function tries to match sources in the translated xlf file to reuse translations.
+A found match of "source" is then prefixed with [NAB: REVIEW] for manual review.
+If several matches are found, all matches are added and you need delete the ones you do not want.
+You can do this by using "Find next untranslated" (Ctrl+Alt+U).
+This feature only works if "UseExternalTranslationTool" is disabled.

 ## Known Issues